Magazine

 What Can We Do?
 (WCWD?) is an artist grant program that supports AAPI artists and their community care projects in New York City.
 It was created in response to the sharp increase in anti-Asian hate and violence during the pandemic which caused many people to experience grief, anxiety, and fear.
 WCWD? empowers artists and gives them a chance to find their place in the ecosystem of care through their talents and community connections.

-This program is presented by Asian American Arts Alliance (A4) and is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This program is presented by the Asian American Arts Alliance (A4) and is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
 Special thanks to Council Members Christopher Marte and Sandra Ung.
+Projects focused on the support of Palestinian creators and their communities are supported by the Ford Foundation Center for Social Justice.

 Upcoming Event